sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

         return self
 ```

+Vectorization (or more specifically a Vector Space Model) is a technique for representing text as numerical vectors, which is useful for us since classification algorithms mostly operate on numerical data.
+TF-IDF stands for Term Frequency, Inverse Document Frequency, which is a way to find relevant words which are characteristic to the document at hand relative to the complete corpus.
+For an introduction on how VSM and TF-IDF works I would refer to Christian Perone's introduction, both [part 1](http://blog.christianperone.com/2011/09/machine-learning-text-feature-extraction-tf-idf-part-i/) and [part 2](http://blog.christianperone.com/2011/09/machine-learning-text-feature-extraction-tf-idf-part-ii/).

-For the classifiers, the following 8 classifiers were chosen (the parameters have been chosen by cross-validation using sk-learns GridSearchCV):
+For the classifiers, the following 8 classifiers were chosen for the first layer (the parameters have been chosen by [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) using scikit-learn's GridSearchCV):

 ```python
 classifiers = {